sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 #### Languages

-While no civilization is a monolith, many planets have at least one ìofficialî language that government business is conducted in.
+While no civilization is a monolith, many planets have at least one √¨official√Æ language that government business is conducted in.

 Additionally, with the interconnectivity that starships and high technology bring, nearly every planet has been exposed to what is known as Common.
-The Narrator may include additional languages based on the gameís setting, but the following languages are a default part of the game: Common, Machine.
+The Narrator may include additional languages based on the game√≠s setting, but the following languages are a default part of the game: Common, Machine.

 # Heritage